This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Students with a private rented tenancy agreement (contract), as a rule, remain liable for rent payments until their contracts expire.
 See section 1 of Coronavirus (COVID-19) Guidance for Landlords and Tenants.

-Some landlords/agents have negotiated rent reductions or agreed to early release from contracts for students but there is no obligation on them to do so.
+Some landlords/agents negotiated rent reductions or agreed to early release from contracts for students but there was no obligation on them to do so.

 What if I cannot live in my student accommodation?